sonic-net/DASH/sirius-pipeline/README.md

 ## Optional - Expert/Admin - Publish Docker Image
 This step publishes the local Docker image to the registry and requires credentials.
 It should be done selectively by repo maintainers.
 For now there is no `make` target to do this.

-## Optional - expert - exec a container shell
+## Optional - expert - `exec` a container shell
-This step runs a container and executes `bash` shell, giving you a terminal in the container.
+This step runs a new container and executes `bash` shell, giving you a terminal in the container.
 It's primarily useful to examine the container contents or debug.
 ```
 make dash-shell
 ```